CarolineWBeck/Becklab/_members/phoebe.md

+---
----Dr. Phoebe Chapman
+name: Dr. Phoebe Chapman
 image: images/phoebe.jpg
+description: Postdoctoral Research Fellow
 role: postdoc
-group:
 links:
-  github:
+  email:
+  twitter:
 ---

 Phoebe joined the lab in August 2020, originally working from Queensland, Australia due to pandemic border issues.
 She relocated to Otago in March 2021.
 She has a BSc Hons and PhD from the University of Queensland, where she worked on parasitic diseases in sea turtles.